mallocator/Elasticsearch-Exporter/README.md

 ## Drivers
 The script comes with a few drivers readily available that can be used as source or target.
-While it is possible to use non-ElasticSearch drivers for both source and target, be advised that support for full transfers is usually limited so that e.g. a copy from mysql to mysql will probably include some transformation of the data to acoomodate for the elasticsearch format which is used as representation internally.
+While it is possible to use non-ElasticSearch drivers for both source and target, be advised that support for full transfers is usually limited so that e.g. a copy from mysql to mysql will probably include some transformation of the data to accommodate for the ElasticSearch format which is used as representation internally.

 To get a list of all active drivers run either ```node exporter.js -l``` or ```node exporter.js -ll```.

-### Elasticsearch Scroll Driver (id: elasticsearch) (default)
+### ElasticSearch Scroll Driver (id: elasticsearch) (default)
 This driver uses the scroll API to fetch data from an ElasticSearch cluster.
 It's activated by default and offers the old functionality that has been available with the exporter v1.x.
 As an alternative you can try the query based driver which supports multi threading for higher performance.

-### Elasticsearch Query Driver (id: elasticsearch-query)
+### ElasticSearch Query Driver (id: elasticsearch-query)
 This driver uses the query API to fetch data from ElasticSearch.
 Other than that all calls are the same and inserts are done using the same bulk mechanism as the default driver.
 Note though that behaviour on a cluster that is changing state (documents are being inserted/updated) has not been tested.
 I would not be surprised if the order between fetch requests of a match_all can change and documents are omitted.